Key Takeaways

 To find these pages, all you need to do is:

-If any of these articles are less than 3 months old, you should ignore them, but anything older than that is on the chopping block.
+Bonus tip: If any of these articles are less than 3 months old, you should ignore them.
+There might not be enough data to decide whether it’s worth deleting or not.
+However, anything older than that is on the chopping block.

-Content with low-hanging fruit potential is content ranking in positions 4-20, which needs a little work to see improvements.
+Content with low-hanging fruit potential is content ranking in positions 4-20, which just needs a little update to see movement.

-Since this content already exists and is indexed, seeing improvements won’t take as long compared to creating an entirely new article.
+Since this content is already indexed, it shouldn’t take as long to see wins from it compared to a new article.

 Source: Backlinko